sslash/sslash.github.io/_posts/2014-09-25-Working Title That Has Got Something To Do With Gardr, Ads, HTML5 and JS.md

 npm install gardr-host --save
 npm install gardr-ext --save
 ```
 We need a way to embed Gardr into our site.
 I like to do this with browserify.
 The Yeoman app we started out from uses Grunt to build things, so lets combine these.
+Note that this is not a tutorial on how to build with browserify or grunt, so I'll assume you know about these things.
+If not, read their docs.
+Or not, it should be simple to follow along anyway.

 ```bash
 npm install grunt-browserify --save-dev
 ```